 The action taken when the To header field does not contain a tel URI identity with a valid telephone number is outside the scope of the SHAKEN framework.

+To support 9-1-1 call originations in which the To header and/or the Request-URI contains a service URN in the ‘sos’ family (e.g., urn:service:sos), a “dest” claim of type “uri” containing a service URN in the ‘sos’ family shall be permitted.
+For example The only dest claim of type “uri” that is currently allowed in ATIS-1000074 is a service URN in the ‘sos’ family, e.g.,"dest":{"uri":["urn:service:sos”]}

 In the above context, the term "valid telephone number" refers to a telephone number that is a nationally specific service number (e.g., 611, 911), or a telephone number that can be converted into a globally routable E.164 number, as specified in section 8.3 of [RFC 8224].

 RFC 8224 allows the Identity header to be inserted by a SIP proxy or UA.
 The Identity header shall be transited by SIP proxies and Back-to-Back User Agents (B2BUAs), unless otherwise prevented by local service provider policy.
 A SIP proxy or B2BUA shall not insert an additional Identity header to a received INVITE request that already contains an Identity header, unless local policy dictates the received Identity header is to be removed.